Anna Nystrom Flaunts Incredible Curves In Plunging Ribbed Top

 Anna held up her phone and she touched a strand of her hair.
 She tilted her head and gazed at her phone screen with a small smile playing on her lips, as she snapped the selfie.

+For the picture, Anna opted to wear a beige long-sleeved ribbed top.
+The plunging garment put her incredible curves on display.
+The color of the top also beautifully complemented her fair skin.
+The model kept the look relatively simple and accessorized with only a delicate pendant necklace.

-For the photo, the blond bombshell wore her long locks down in slightly tousled waves and a deep middle part.
+The blond bombshell also wore her long locks down in a slightly tousled style and a deep middle part.
 She also sported a chic white-tipped French manicure, giving her additional glamour.

 Anna left a lipstick emoji in the caption of the post.

-The picture appeared to be a fan favorite as it soon racked up more than 25,000 likes.
+The post appeared to be a fan favorite as it soon racked up more than 25,000 likes.
 Many of Anna’s followers also took the time to shower her with compliments in the comments section.

 “A true dream of an angel if there was ever one,” wrote one fan.